minikek/SatoshiHillScripts/README.md

 I (@minikek) am not responsible for any loss that could happen using one of the above scripts.
 Please use them with your own responsibility.

 Informations
 This repository is opened to pull-requests.
 You can also report bugs in the scripts.
-I'm also opened to new strategies / ideas.
+I'm also opened to new strategies/ideas.

 I strongly advise you to read the script well.
 So you can understand the script and the risks before actually using it.